 If nothing else, let this be the lesson you’re left with: Criticism is not the biggest threat to a brand on social media, being phony and disingenuous is.

 There’s no brand or company in the world that is without its critics, and that’s okay.
 Open dialogue is what social media is all about and (absent of hate, misinformation, or politics) no one will fault you for standing your ground and respectfully making your case in the face of criticism.

-Enjoy social media, because if you're doing it right it should be both fun and interesting.
+Enjoy social media, because if you're doing it right (see: Tweet Like a Boss) it should be both fun and interesting.
 Keep these cautionary tales in mind to prevent easily avoidable social media blunders.
 And please, do us all a favor and avoid KGB-style attempts at censorship.

 Social media blunders are a great PR nightmare and if your business is just starting could essentially break you.
 So you have to be careful.
 To help you navigate the world of social media we prepared The Ultimate Social Media Guide for B2B Companies.
 Go ahead and read it.

 Did I miss any notable social media blunders?
 Comment below to tell me what else you think ought to be included in this list.